By Mayo Clinic Staff

 - Use a heating pad.
 Apply a warm, but not hot, heating pad to your abdomen to minimize bladder pressure or discomfort.

-If you enjoy drinking cranberry juice and feel it helps you prevent UTIs, there's little harm in it, but watch the calories.
+If you enjoy drinking cranberry juice and feel it helps you, there's little harm in it.
+Just watch the calories.
 For most people, drinking cranberry juice is safe, but some people report an upset stomach or diarrhea.

-However, don't drink cranberry juice if you're taking blood-thinning medication such warfarin, medications that affect the liver or aspirin.
+However, don't drink cranberry juice if you're taking blood-thinning medication, such as warfarin (Coumadin, Jantoven); medications that affect the liver; or aspirin.

 You can take these steps to reduce your risk of urinary tract infections: